rogersuen/rogersuen.github.io/_posts/2014-12-09-alta-ui-workarounds-panelformlayout.md

 ![Image: panelFormLayout with Alta UI Workarounds]({{ site.baseurl }}{{ page.id }}/panelformlayout-alta-workarounds.png)

 The workaround looks better.
-It perfectly lines up components and labels horizontally, distribute components vertically, and it works in a consistent way for different components and layouts.
+It perfectly lines up components and labels horizontally, distributes components vertically, and it works in a consistent way for different components and layouts.

 **Sample Applications:**